-Multilingualism is significant in building international-mindedness as it gives students insight into the thinking and perspectives of the self and others.
+Multilingualism is significant in building international mindedness as it gives students insight into the thinking and perspectives of the self and others.
 Language enables students to gather and compare points of view, and to show empathy, compassion and respect.

-Students' skills, knowledge and understanding of language play a fundamental role in the development of the attributes of the learner profile, for example, as communicators.
+Students' skills, knowledge and understanding of language play a fundamental role in the development of the attributes of the learner profile.
 Shared understandings of language are constructed and contribute to an ongoing exploration into what it means to be internationally minded.

-Roles and Responsibilities of Stakeholders
+Roles and Responsibilities of the members of the learning community